-Following the advice and guidelines of the UK government, the coordinating university of SHERPA, De Montfort University, has been temporarily closed and all staff are requested to work from home until further notice.
-Therefore, all on-going project work including; Final STOA event (23rd March 2021) and General Assembly meeting (20th & 21th April 2021), have been online meetings instead.
+Following the advice and guidelines of the UK government, the coordinating university of SHERPA, De Montfort University, majority of staff are working from home.
+Therefore, all on-going project work including; Final STOA event (23rd March 2021), General Assembly meeting (20th & 21th April 2021) and the final SHERPA event/Stakeholder board meeting (22nd September 2021), have taken place online instead.

-The need for a business continuity plan is vital to ensure the on-going activities of the project continue with minimal disruption, whilst ensuring that the project consortium comply with safety measures set out by each respective country.
+The need for a business continuity plan was vital to ensure that the on-going activities of the project continued with minimal disruption, whilst ensuring that the project consortium complied with safety measures set out by each respective country.